zbryikt/bakamo/doc/base/modules/backend.md

 View rendering is powered by `@plotdb/srcbuild`.
 For more information, check `@plotdb/srcbuild` repo README file.

-Except the APIs/filters provided by `@plotdb/srcbuild`, `servebase` also provides system information via the function `settings.sysinfo`:
+Except the APIs/filters provided by `@plotdb/srcbuild`, `servebase` also provides following information via local variables (in both view and static file rendering):

+ - `settings.domain`: domain name set in `secret.ls`. schema not included.
+ - `settings.sysinfo`: a function returning system information including `version` and `cachestamp`.

+Usage of `sysinfo`:

     div= JSON.stringify(settings.sysinfo())